giogina/SpectraMatcher/documentation/plot_controls.md

 ## Slider controls

+All sliders can be changed in four different ways:
+* **Dragging the handle**,
-All sliders can be changed by dragging the handle or by scrolling the mouse wheel while hovering the mouse over the slider.
+* **Scrolling the mouse wheel** while hovering the mouse over the slider,

-Alternatively, an exact numerical value can be entered after holding Control and left-clicking the slider.
+* **Ctrl+Click** to enter an exact numerical value,

-The arrow keys adjust the last altered slider in the corresponding direction:\
+* Using **arrow keys** to adjust the last altered slider in the corresponding direction:
-The vertical arrow keys ↑ ↓ alter the most recently changed vertical spectrum shift, spectrum scale, or global vertical spacing.\
+  * The vertical arrow keys **↑ ↓** alter the most recently changed vertical spectrum shift, spectrum scale, or global vertical spacing.\
-The horizontal arrow keys ← → adjust the most recently changed spectrum wavenumber shift, half width, or anharmonic correction factor.
+  * The horizontal arrow keys **← →** adjust the most recently changed spectrum wavenumber shift, half width, or anharmonic correction factor.

-Holding down Shift while scrolling or using arrow buttons allows for finer adjustments.
+Holding down **Shift** while scrolling or using arrow keys allows for finer adjustments.

 ## Data manipulation directly in the plot